ParkPow On-Premise Setup Guide

 The following will execute:

-If you are behind a firewall you might also need to whitelist these IP addresses
+If you are behind a firewall, you might also need to whitelist these IP addresses.

 Step 5: Access On-Premise ParkPow

-You can now access the ParkPow Dashboard on: http://local-or-public-IP:8000/
+You can now access the ParkPow Dashboard at: http://local-or-public-IP:8000/

 You can create an email and password login for this On-Premise ParkPow.
 Please note that this login is only to access this local instance of ParkPow.
 This login does not necessarily need to be the same as your Plate Recognizer account or your online ParkPow account.